-Said it differently, 70 to 50% of the pairs that failed on a nesting attempt will switch partners hoping of a successful nesting attempt with another.
+Said it differently, 70 to 50% of the pairs that failed on a nesting attempt will switch partners hoping for a successful nesting attempt with another partner.

 Eastern Bluebirds re-mate with another partner if one dies.
 Surprisingly, re-mating with another partner can happen within hours after one member of the pair’s death.

 Rarely, two males form a breeding arrangement with a single female.
 All participants help with all breeding activities.

 More than two birds in a mated pair?

 The vast majority of breeding Bluebirds are monogamous.
 Gowaty (1980) observed 177 nesting attempts by color-banded birds.
 The majority of pairs (95.5%) was composed of males and females.